OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/github.md

 The repository is now ready to move forward with new modifications, including changes to be consistent with this documentation.
 However, before making any changes, it is useful to tag the current version so that it is easy to check out the version later if necessary.
-Create two tags as follows and then push all the tags:
+Create two annotated tags as follows and then push all the tags:

 ```
 $ git tag -a LegacyCDSS -m "Version of StateCU code prior to starting OpenCDSS, same as StateCU-13.10 tag"